bannzai/async_value_group/README.md

 ## Features
-async_value_group is a a Dart library for grouping multiple [riverpod](https://github.com/rrousselGit/riverpod) `AsyncValue` proceess.
+async_value_group is a a Dart library for grouping some [riverpod](https://github.com/rrousselGit/riverpod) `AsyncValue`s into single `AsyncValue`.
-- Grouping multiple AsyncValue and retrieve multiple data as a tuple.
+- Grouping some `AsyncValue`s into single `AsyncValue` and retrieve all `AsyncValue.data` as a tuple.
 - Waiting to be done multiple asynchronous process.
-- Call `AsyncValue.when` only once in `Widget.build` method even if multiple AsyncValues are required.
+- If you use hooks_riverpod, call `AsyncValue.when` only once in `Widget.build` method even if multiple AsyncValues are required.

 ## Usage
 ```dart